SiniMini876/Discord-Bot-Ahmed/README.md

-Hello Everyone, My "Online Nickname" is SiniMini876 and I am a gamer and now a programmer:), I developed this discord bot for start to programming and it become an hobbie of mine.
+Hello Everyone, My "Online Nickname" is SiniMini876 and I am a gamer and now a programmer:), I developed this discord bot to start programming and it become an hobbie of mine.
 If you want to take that bot I will be very happy from that.
 Thanks Everybody!